bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

-I am a quantitative ecologist at the University of Wisconsin-Madison with broad research interests in community dynamics and structure, food web interactions, and conservation biology.
-I enjoy linking theory with data, and I strive to address pressing ecological and conservation questions while remaining grounded in empiricism.
+I am a Research Fish Biologist in the [Water and Watersheds Program](https://www.fs.usda.gov/research/rmrs/programs/waterwatersheds) at the U.S. Forest Service [Rocky Mountain Research Station](https://www.fs.usda.gov/research/rmrs) working out of Boise, ID.
+I enjoy linking theory with big data, and I strive to address pressing ecological and conservation questions while remaining grounded in empiricism.
 I also have long-standing professional and personal interests in the ecology, conservation, and natural history of fishes.